 Too much primer used

-When using primer make sure you use it very sparingly.
+When using primer make sure you apply it very sparingly.

-If you add too much primer liquid it can make your base coat and polish slide off to the surrounding skin.
+If you add too much primer liquid it can make your base coat and polish slide off towards the surrounding skin.
 And if you cure the polish like that it will lift.

 Too much primer also prevents the base coat and the polish from attaching to your nails.

-Apply just a bit of primer, wiping the brush against the primer bottle opening to prevent placing the excess product on your nails.
+Apply just a bit of primer, wiping the brush against the primer bottle’s opening to prevent placing excess product on your nails.

 No base coat used

-A base coat is a crucial product in any gel manicure.
+A base coat is the key product in any gel manicure.